 Steiff Museum is a magical place, where the very first teddy bear in the world was born.
 Margarete Steiff started making stuffed animals in the middle of 19th century, but the famous Steiff bear, which could move arms and legs, was made in 1902.

 In 2005, on the 125th anniversary of the Margarete Steiff company, the museum was opened.
 Now 2000 Steiff stuffed toys are on display and kids can run around them in two-storeys museum, which spread over 2400m2.

 We really enjoyed the animation story at the beginning, which showed us how everything begun and how the teddy bear was made.
 After that we could explore the museum by ourselves, walk through special zoo with stuffed animals in original sizes and enjoyed the world’s largest plush slide in shape of 15 meters long snake.

 If you are traveling with kids or a collector of teddy bears, you for sure will enjoy the Steiff museum a lot.
 And if you want to give your kids one of a kind experience, make sure to book teddy bear workshop in advance, where your kids will be able to make their own stuffed animal (teddy bear, frog, rabbit, pig, sheep).

 Coordinates: 48°37’19.3”N / 10°14’28.2”E (To avoid the crowds, visit the museum when the weather is nice)

-No matter which theme park you decide to visit, everyone have attractions for kids and with that also full range of places to grab lunch or a quick snack.
+No matter which theme park in Bavaria, Germany you decide to visit, all have attractions for kids and with that also full range of places to grab lunch or a quick snack.
 If you want to provide your kids with some great and unforgettable family fun, theme parks are definitely the place to be.

 *Travel tip – the best time to visit the outdoor theme parks to avoid the crowds are spring and autumn months.
 It also helps to avoid visiting during weekends.